suixinsuo/olympus-protocol/docs/buyAndSellforFund.md

         public returns(bool);
 ```

 We can sell tokens using this function.
 The tokens are sold based in the amounts that the fund has (not the owner of the fund).
-You can query them
-using the previous function `getTokens()`.
+Sell the tokens the fund holds and retrieve ETH back.
+To know which tokens are available, check `getTokens()`.

 ##### Parameters